JuanRCifuentes/-Udemy--Python-React/Theory/First_Steps.md

 [LINK](https://nodejs.org/en/)

-After installing Node.js, tyoe in terminal (in the folder you want your React app to be in) `nps create-react-app my_app`, to use another version of the create react app library, type `create-react-app@4.0.1`.
+After installing Node.js, tyoe in terminal (in the folder you want your React app to be in) `npx create-react-app my_app`, to use another version of the create react app library, type `create-react-app@4.0.1`.

 ### Run React Application